BoevaLab/CRCPolyp/README.md

 # CRCPolyp
-Supporting code for "DNA methylation variability in cecal mucosa of patients with tubular adenomas as a marker of early field cancerization"
+Supporting code for "DNA-methylation variability in normal mucosa: a field cancerization marker in patients with adenomatous polyps" [1]

 ## Installing packages to reproduce analysis